aws-samples/aws-appsync-presence-api/blogpost/Post.md

 Finally, in order to trigger notification in AppSync, we use a specific **mutation** named `disconnected`.
 This mutation is attached to a [local resolver](https://docs.aws.amazon.com/appsync/latest/devguide/tutorial-local-resolvers.html): it just forward the result of the request mapping template to the response mapping template, without leaving AppSync, while triggering notifications to subscribed clients.

 ## Event based evolution
 Now we have a working Presence API.
-However, it is isolated whereas it would usually be used in conjunction with other backend APIs such as a friend or challenge API.
+However, it was defined without the context of other backend APIs such as a friend or challenge API.
 Those other APIs might also be interested to know if a player has been disconnected, to perform some updates or clean up on their side.

-Another issue with this first version is that there is two differentiated paths to disconnect the user, one using the `disconnect` **mutation** on the API, one through the `disconnected` **mutation** from the timeout function.
+Another issue with this first version is that there are two differentiated paths to disconnect the user, one using the `disconnect` **mutation** on the API, one through the `disconnected` **mutation** from the timeout function.
 When users disconnect themselves, other services won't be notified.
 To be consistent, we modify the `disconnect` function to send a disconnection event to our event bus as well.
 Here is the evolved architecture:

 ![Architecture](images/Presence_API_Events.png)